seed-labs/seed-emulator/examples/02-transit-as-mpls.md

 The `Ebgp::addPrivatePeering` call takes four paramters; internet exchange ID, first ASN, the second ASN, and the relationship.
 The relationship parameter defaults to `Peer`.
 The call will configure peering between the two given ASNs in the given exchange.

-The peering relationship can be either `PeerRelationship.Provider` or `PeerRelationship.Peer`.
-The former will configure the session as a transit session; the first ASN will be the transit provider, the second ASN, and the second ASN will be the transit customer of the first ASN.
-Transit providers will export all tables to the customer, and transit customer will only export their own table and their customer's table to the provider.
-For the `Peer` relationship, both sides will only send their own prefix and their customer's prefix.
+The peering relationship can be one of the followings:

+- `PeerRelationship.Provider`: The first ASN is considered as the upstream provider of the second ASN.
+The first ASN will export all routes to the second ASN, and the second ASN will only export its customers' and its own prefixes to the first ASN.
+- `PeerRelationship.Peer`: The two ASNs are considered as peers.
+Both sides will only export their customers and their own prefixes.
+- `PeerRelationship.Unfiltered`: Make both sides export all routes to each other.

 We may also use the `Ebgp::addRsPeer` call to configure peering; it takes two parameters; the first is an internet exchange ID, and the second is ASN.
 It will configure peering between the given ASN and the given exchange's route server (i.e., setup Multi-Lateral Peering Agreement (MPLA)).
 Note that the session with RS will always be `Peer` relationship.